Security and Privacy in Your Car Study Act

 The Security and Privacy in Your Car Study Act of 2017, short title "SPY Car Study Act of 2017", is a bill introduced in the House of Representatives by Reps.
-Joe Wilson and Ted Lieu in January 2017 and referred to the House Committee on Energy and Commerce.
+Joe Wilson (R–SC) and Ted Lieu (D–CA) in January 2017 and referred to the House Committee on Energy and Commerce.
 It built upon a previous bill introduced in the House in 2015.
 In 2015, another bill was introduced in the Senate directing the National Highway Traffic Safety Administration to create standards for automakers regarding cybersecurity.
 The SPY Car Study Act of 2017 does not introduce any new regulations, but mandates a study done by the NHTSA into the safety of cars against technological threats.

 Provisions

 This bill requires the NHTSA to conduct a study to determine and recommend standards for the regulation of the cybersecurity of motor vehicles manufactured or imported for sale in the United States.
 The study shall identify: